pajus1337/Eggdrop_openAi_Connection/README.md

 ## Usage

-1. Run the `aIconnection.tcl` script using the Tcl interpreter.
+1. Run the `aIconnection.tcl` script using the Tcl interpreter like in eggdrop.cfg ( source scripts/script_name.tcl )

 2. Run the `OpenAIChatAPI.py` script using the Python interpreter.

-3. The chat bot will now listen for incoming messages in the chat and generate responses using the OpenAI Chat API.
+3. The chat bot ( eggdrop ) will now listen for incoming messages (@ IRC ) in the chat or prv msg and generate responses using the OpenAI Chat API.

 ## Configuration